 Volunteer Lifeguards patrol from Labour weekend to Easter weekend each year.
 You would be placed in a patrol that is rostered on every 4 weeks (one of 4 Patrols).
 Each patrol has around 20 to 30 Lifeguards so there is plenty of experienced help at hand.

-In order to be able to wear a uniform, patrol, compete and gain other qualifications you need to gain a Surf Lifeguard Award (formerly known as the Bronze Award).
+In order to patrol, compete and gain other qualifications you need to gain a Surf Lifeguard Award (formerly known as the Bronze Award).
 This consists of:

 - Swimming 400m in less than 9 minutes in a pool